 WHAT ARE THE ADVANTAGES OF CONDOMS?

-• When used correctly, condoms can reduce the risk for pregnancy and STIs.
+• When used correctly and consistently, condoms can reduce the risk for pregnancy and STIs.

-• They are easily available at drugstores, clinics and discount stores, and at our locations of Health and Wellness (3rd floor of the IU Health Center and M005 of the Indiana Memorial Union).
+• They are available at drugstores, clinics and discount stores, and at the IU Health Center in the Health and Wellness Department and the Women’s clinic (3rd floor of the IU Health Center).

 • They can prolong pleasure for both partners especially for men who have problems with premature ejaculation.